NREL/openstudio-standards/data/openstudio_standards_data/README.md

     create_openstudio_standards_data_json_ashrae_90_1(conn=conn, version_90_1=t)
 conn.close()
 ```
 The following code block can be used to generate the space type related data needed by Openstudio-Standards to operate for several versions of ASHRAE Standard 90.1.
-The function will export the JSON file data in the right directory.
+The function will export the JSON files in the right directory.
 ```python
 import sqlite3
 conn = sqlite3.connect('openstudio_standards.db')